-- (a) When a holiday falls on a Saturday.
+(a) When a holiday falls on a Saturday.
 DMV offices will close on Friday, the observed holiday and Saturday (the official holiday) Employees will be paid up to eight (8) hours holiday pay in accordance with Article 58, Section 3 for the observed holiday, and will have their choice of using available accrued leave (except sick leave) or authorized leave without pay for the additional closure day.
 Subject to operating needs, employees may be authorized to adjust their work schedules during the workweek or be permitted to work at an office which is open on Monday of that week.
-Such schedule changes are not subject to the sixty (60) consecutive hours off within Article 90.3A-Work Schedules nor will they cause any form of penalty pay. - (b) For DMV field offices, during any week involving a holiday, employees will be placed on a five (5) day, eight (8) hour schedule.
+Such schedule changes are not subject to the sixty (60) consecutive hours off within Article 90.3A-Work Schedules">Article 90.3A-Work Schedules nor will they cause any form of penalty pay.

+(b) For DMV field offices, during any week involving a holiday, employees will be placed on a five (5) day, eight (8) hour schedule.

 Section 8.
 Forestry Only.
 Seasonal employees who are in positions that are required to be staffed on holidays and cannot be released from duty on those holidays shall recognize the holiday on the actual day identified in Article 58, Section 1.
+The Agency will designate employees as either recognizing the holiday on the actual day or the observed day based on the employee's schedule.
+If there is a modification to the employee's schedule, then the Agency will review the holiday observation designation and determine if a change is necessary.